cjdbarlow/Part-One/metabolism.md

   * There is a **high variability** in plasma concentration between individuals due to the variation in liver blood flow
   * Drugs with high extraction ratios are generally independent of enzyme activity - decreasing enzyme activity from 99% to 95% has a minimal effect on hepatic clearance
     * The **key exception** is **first pass metabolism**, as the above change will result in a five-fold difference in dose reaching the systemic circulation
-    Therefore drugs with a high extraction ratio havelow PO bioavailability.
+    Therefore drugs with a high extraction ratio have low PO bioavailability.

 * **Low extraction ratio**